BankkRoll/gpt4free-nextjs/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+1. Star the project
-1. Fork the Project
+2 Fork the Project
-2. Commit your Changes
+3. Commit your Changes
-3. Push to the Branch
+4. Push to the Branch
-4. Open a Pull Request
+5. Open a Pull Request

 ---